 But for those firms seeking digital improvements, 69% of them cited legacy technology as a primary obstacle; company culture and mindset (62%) and lack of resources and relevant skillsets (46%) are also digital transformation roadblocks.

 Every organization is different.
-Some firms have developed their own longstanding in-house tools to handle their portfolio management and reporting.
+Some firms have their own longstanding in-house tools to handle their portfolio management and reporting, including quality control systems.

 If the legacy system is convenient to use, well, who can argue that?